cfware/babel-plugin-template-html-minifier/README.md

 the arrays refers to the export names, not the import names.  `null` refers to the default export.

+### failOnError

+Determines whether an error should be thrown when minification failed. defaults to true.

+Minification can fail when using invalid syntax or comments within bindings.
+Especially when using css with bindings minification can fail.
+When `failOnError` is true, this plugin throws an error and your build will stop from proceeding.
+When it is false the minification is canceled and the template is left unminified.

+### logOnError
+Determines whether failure to minify a template should be logged in case of an error.
+Defaults to true.

 ```js
 import choo from 'choo/html';
 import * as lit from 'lit-html';